nighthawkcoders/devOps/kasm_workspaces/README.md

 ## Kasm Workspaces Overview
-This Kasm worspaces project is intended to produce Desktop software and Development tools to meet students needs.
-Kasm worspaces are dependent on AWS EC2 servers that are installed with Kasm workspaces "server"; that project is in another folder in this repository.
+This Kasm workspaces project is intended to produce Desktop software and Development tools to meet the student's needs.
+Kasm workspaces are dependent on AWS EC2 servers that are installed with Kasm workspaces "server"; that project is in another folder in this repository.
 ```
 Kasm workspace software development workflow (-> action, * dependency)
 ---------------------------------------------------------------------